onkura/probity-runtime-verification-studies/README.md

-# Agent Runtime Verification
+# Agent Runtime Verification & Governance

-This repository contains datasets and supporting materials from a series of experiments investigating the behavior of autonomous AI agents under **runtime verification**.
+This repository contains datasets and supporting materials from a series of experiments investigating the behavior of autonomous AI agents under **runtime verification and governance**.

-The experiments explore how **trace-based verification infrastructure** can be used to evaluate and govern autonomous AI systems operating in real-world software environments.

-As large language models evolve from conversational systems into **operational agents capable of executing actions**, new forms of reliability infrastructure may be required to observe and evaluate their decision processes.
+As large language models evolve from conversational systems into **operational agents capable of executing actions**, new forms of infrastructure are required to evaluate not only whether tasks succeed, but whether agents behave correctly during execution.

-Traditional evaluation approaches typically measure whether a task appears to succeed.
+Traditional evaluation approaches measure outcomes.
-Runtime verification focuses instead on **how the agent reached that outcome**, by analyzing the execution trace produced during the run.
+These experiments focus instead on **runtime behavior** — how agents gather evidence, follow workflow constraints, make decisions, and handle failure conditions.

 ---